-These corporations are owned by the same giant health care conglomerates.
-They are using their power to make massive profits on medicines while driving up costs for patients.
+These corporations are often owned by the same giant health care conglomerates that are consolidating their control over the health care system and are using their power to make massive profits while driving up costs for patients.

 Here are a few examples of how this opaque industry harms patients: